Polished Variscite for sale..click here Rough Variscite for sale..click here

 Variscite is a hydrated aluminium phosphate.

-Glenn Archer and David Vaughan made a significant, new variscite discovery in 2003 .
+Glenn Archer and David Vaughan made a significant, new variscite discovery on Woodlands Station, NW of Meekatharra, Western Australia in 2003 .
 This new deposit is producing an exciting range of colours ranging from delicate lime greens to darker, gemmy material close to the colour of top grade chrysoprase through to a deep, translucent emerald green.

 The most unusual feature of the variscite is its association with gold.
 Gold is unevenly distributed in the variscite specimens, and ranges from discrete fine grains to visible concentrations in the variscite .
 There are also larger single grains in the rock matrix.
 Assays of up to 17 g/t Au have been returned from some samples